DecisionToolkit/dsntk-rs/dsntk/README.md

 a programming language known for its security, efficiency and reliability.

 **DecisionToolkit** offers a range of features, including DMN™ models evaluation, decision tables evaluation, and FEEL expressions evaluation.
-It also includes functionality for parsing, validating, and recognizing DMN™ models, decision tables, and FEEL expressions.
+It also includes functionality for parsing DMN™ models, decision tables, and FEEL expressions.
 Users can test DMN™ models, decision tables, and FEEL expressions, and export them to HTML.

 ### Features: